Something weird was happening with my vision.

 Transient pain.

-Lately, after my jogs in the park my vision gets unusually dark.
+Lately, after my jogs in the park, my vision would get unusually dark.

 Annoying.